Mohamed Nasheed: 2008 presidential election

-In the 2008 presidential campaign, Nasheed ran for the post of president on an MDP ticket, with Mohammed Waheed Hassan from Gaumee Itthihaad as the vice presidential candidate; this was the first time the country had held a multiparty presidential election by popular vote.
+In the 2008 presidential campaign, Nasheed ran for the post of president on an MDP ticket, with Mohamed Waheed Hassan from Gaumee Itthihaad as the vice presidential candidate; this was the first time the country had held a multiparty presidential election by popular vote.
 In the first round, Nasheed and Waheed placed second with 44,293 votes (24.91%), behind President Maumoon Abdul Gayoom of the governing Dhivehi Rayyithunge Party (DRP), who received 71,731 votes (40.34%).

-In the second round of elections, Nasheed and Waheed were backed by the unsuccessful first round candidates (Wathan Edhey Gothah Alliance), made up of Dr. Hassan Saeed (independent), Qasim Ibrahim (Jumhoory Party), Sheih Hussain Rasheed (Adhaalath Party), Ibrahim Ismail (Social Liberal Party), and Umar Naseer (Islamic Democratic Party).
+In the second round of elections, Nasheed and Waheed were backed by the unsuccessful first round candidates (Wathan Edhey Gothah Alliance), made up of Dr. Hassan Saeed (independent), Qasim Ibrahim (Jumhooree Party), Sheih Hussain Rasheed (Adhaalath Party), Ibrahim Ismail (Social Liberal Party), and Umar Naseer (Islamic Democratic Party).
 Nasheed and Waheed won 54.25% of the vote against 45.75% for Gayoom.

 Following the election, Nasheed and Waheed were sworn in as the President and Vice President of the Maldives on 11 November 2008, in a special session of the People's Majlis at Dharubaaruge.

 Cabinet

 President Nasheed's first cabinet included 14 ministers.
 The posts were handed to politicians from the coalition with respect to the contribution to the "Watan Edhey" Coalition.
 As per the coalition agreement, President Nasheed created the first ever Islamic Ministry in the Maldives, with a cabinet post representing it.

-Within four months after his first cabinet was formed, President of Jumhoory Party, Qasim Ibrahim resigned as Home Minister.
+Within four months after his first cabinet was formed, President of Jumhooree Party, Qasim Ibrahim resigned as Home Minister.
 This was followed by the President of the Dhivehi Qaumee Party, Hassan Saeed, Civil Aviation Minister Mohamed Jameel Ahmed, and Attorney General Fathimath Dhiyana Saeed.

 Later the remaining main party in the Coalition, Adhaalath Party (Islamic Party) cut ties with the ruling MDP, citing religious matters.
 By the end of the first year of his presidency, President Nasheed's cabinet contained only ministers from his own party and Vice President Waheed's Gaumee Itthihaad.